NeelimaSharma/neelimasharma.github.io/_pages/research.md

 author_profile: true
 ---

 How do mechanics and behavior affect embryological patterning, morphogenesis, and function of biological entities?
 By combining computational and experimental approaches, I aim to understand the role of mechanics and motor function in shaping the morphology, function, and development of diverse forms.
+In this overall theme, some of the questions that have interested me are present below:

 ![figure1](figureoverall.png){: width="500px"}